ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 ### Icon

-To get a button with an icon, import it first, then set the icon property on the button.
+To get a button with an icon, import it first.
+Then set the `icon` property on the button.
 There are also classes you can use to style icons appropriately.

 ```js
 import { ButtonView } from '@ckeditor/ckeditor5-ui';